serenity-is/docs/entities/mapping_attributes.md

 FROM [Customer] T0
 ```

-> This setting defaults to *false* in Serenity, but Serene 1.8.6+ sets it to *true* on application startup.
+> This setting defaults to *false* in Serenity for backwards compability, but Serene 1.8.6+ sets it to *true* on application startup.

 And if we used Postgress dialect, output would be: